 As you enter the town you cannot help but feel it's a little eerie.
 The fort can be seen from miles away and its majestic architecture brings out overwhelming emotions.
 The spooky tales attract tourists from all around.
 As you enter, a cautionary board greets you and warns that the entry to the fort is prohibited before and after sunset.

 As you pass a long line of ruins that were once quarters and rooms (that are now the dwellings of Monkeys and Langurs), you realize exactly how doomed this place must be.

 The Ruined Opulence

-There are many majestic temples in the fort premises that are a must visit for their architectural opulence.
+There are many majestic temples in the fort premises that are a must-visit for their architectural opulence.
 The Royal Palace is at the very end and has a tale to tell in every doorway and turn.
 As you reach the highest point of the fort, you realize how beautiful the town is with its ancient structures and sprawling greens surrounded by hills.

 Although you don’t really see a ghost or something haunted, the mere idea of a beautiful town turning into ruins is horrific enough.

 As the sun begins to set, the guards start the exit process.
-When asked if they have ever noticed any paranormal activity, the guards said they have not experienced something unusual but many people claim that the place is surrounded with negative energy.
+When asked if they have ever noticed any paranormal activity, the guards said they have not experienced something unusual but many people claim that the place is surrounded by negative energy.

-As you turn back, the huge steel doors close behind and leave you wondering of what happens on the other side, when the sun sets and darkness enfolds.
+As you turn back, the huge steel doors close behind and leave you wondering of what happens on the other side when the sun sets and darkness enfolds.